lyzadanger/lyza-dot-com/src/proto/index.md

 #### Colors

 Adding a few colors for: main text color, contrasting printer's red (which I'll use in moderation ultimately), a link color which I may end up adjusting.
 Also killing link styling for now; will re-address later.

+#### Fonts

+Starting to build up the font stack.
+Looking at Times New Roman, then Georgia...

+Wow, that already looks so much better.

+Now for the big leap.
+I want to use web fonts.
+Because typography style is so core to what I'm trying to exude (it is a high priority for me), I'm going to use some of my performance budget on nice fonts.
+I have a TypeKit account, and have selected for my fonts.

+> When in doubt, use Caslon.
+(Old Printers' Adage)

+* Body main font: Adobe's Caslon Pro.
+I use Caslon a lot both digitally and tangibly.
+I have several Caslon fonts as real metal type in my letterpress collection.
+Also, I passionately love Caslon's italic ampersand.
+* Heading font: I have a liking for Museo Sans, and will use a condensed variant to make my headings more narrow.

+The unfortunate reality is that Adobe Caslon Pro is *enormous*.
+I'm not going to use the bold italic, but just getting regular, italic and bold weights weighs in at over 600k.
+I may need to revisit this in the future, and try to do some progressive performance enhancement.

+I'm leaving my Museo Sans package with more weights than I may use for now.
+Once I determine the weights I'm using in my styles, I'll remove any unused weights.

+I'm also doing some Post-component-specific overrides because I want to treat `h1` and `h2` elements differently inside of posts.

+This is not the last of the work I'll do on fonts.
+I'll come back for performance and other reasons.